 We started by performing a detailed critical analysis of the various techniques of double J stent placement described in the literature, as well as many other variations that have never been formally reported.

-We found answers to many of the more common questions including the best way to select the optimal stent length, use of rigid versus soft stent material, whether to go longer or shorter if the measured ureteral length is in between sizes, management of common stent side effects and complications, etc.
+We found answers to many of the more common questions including the best way to select the optimal stent length, use of rigid versus soft stent material, whether to go longer or shorter if the measured ureteral length is in between sizes, management of common stent side effects and complications, when double J stents can be safely omitted after ureteroscopic lithotripsy procedures, etc.

 Features of an Optimal Double J Stent Placement Technique: Basic Principles

 Use the right length ureteral stent.
 While the length of the ureter can be estimated by CT, retrograde x-ray or by the patient's height, it is best to measure the ureteral length directly if possible.
 Nothing else gives an accurate, reliable ureteral length measurement.
 The patient's height can only give a vague approximation, and a typical x-ray pyelogram will overestimate the length by about 10% due to x-ray dispersion from the magnification effect between the patient and image intensifier.